 - What’s your credit score and is it good enough to qualify for a low-interest rate?

-- Are you disciplined enough to pay back your loan without running up additional debt?
+- Will you be disciplined to pay back your loan, and not run up additional debt?

 - Will you be able to afford monthly payments on a consolidation loan?